zakk4223/CocoaSplit/README.md

 Use twitch and own3d API to get user's streamkey.
 Syphon input.
 Allow the option of using libavcodec's x264 encoder for those that don't have a hardware encoder.

-What about CamTwist?
-Unfortunately CamTwist is 32bit only and CocoaSplit is 64bit.
-On top of that, CamTwist only shows up at a QTCaptureDevice and not an AVFoundation Device.
-My experiments with a 32bit version of CocoaSplit that uses QTCapture ended with what I consider excessive CPU usage.
-So there is unlikely to be native CamTwist support.
-The upcoming Syphon support should allow getting frames out of CamTwist, it'll just be a bit more complicated than normal.

 Supported Platforms